 Summary: The Crisis of European Sciences and Transcendental Phenomenology (page 4)

-With the emergence of pure geometry, an ideal praxis became possible—a pure thought adhering to the realm of pure limit forms, where exactitude is attained.
-The origin of pure geometry lies in the art of measurement (or surveying), which, through a reversal from practical interest to purely theoretical interest, was idealised and transformed into geometry 2.
+With the emergence of pure geometry, an ideal form of praxis became possible—a pure form of thought operating entirely within the realm of pure limit forms, where exactitude is attained.
+The origin of pure geometry lies in the art of measurement (or surveying), which, through a shift from practical to purely theoretical interest, was idealised and transformed into geometry

-Galileo observed that wherever such a method has been developed, it has enabled us to overcome the relativity inherent in subjective apprehensions, which is essential to the world of empirical intuition.
-Through it, we obtain an identical, non-relative truth.
-Here, we come to know a true being 3.
+Galileo observed that wherever such a method has been developed, it enables us to overcome the relativity inherent in subjective experience, which is essential to the world of empirical intuition.
+Through it, we arrive at an identical, non-relative truth.
+Here, we come to know true being

-However, this mathematics engages with the corporeal world only as a mere abstraction.
+However, this mathematics engages with the corporeal world only at the level of abstraction.

-Scientific knowledge of the world can only be possible if we succeed in finding a method for systematically constructing the world a priori.
+Scientific knowledge of the world is only possible if we succeed in finding the systematic a priori construction of the world.
 But how?

 Mathematics has already paved the way, through spatio-temporal figures.

-By idealising the world of bodies—focusing on what, within it, falls under the spatio-temporal figure—mathematics has created ideal objectivities and, for the first time, established an objective world.
+By idealising the world of bodies—focusing on what, within it, falls under spatio-temporal form—mathematics has created ideal objects and, for the first time, established an objective world.

-At the same time, through its connection to the art of measurement, mathematics has demonstrated that one can descend from idealities to empirical intuition.
+At the same time, through its connection to the art of measurement, mathematics has shown that one can pass from idealities back to empirical intuition.

-Galileo then had an insight: could this not be possible for the concrete world as a whole?
-To achieve this, it would be necessary to extend the method of measurement to all real properties and causalities within the world of intuition.
+Galileo then had an insight: could this not also be possible for the concrete world as a whole?
+To achieve this, it would be necessary to extend the method of measurement to all real properties and causal relations within the world of intuition.

-But what does indirect mathematisation mean?
-And why is the direct mathematisation of sensible qualities impossible?
-After all, there is a magnitude to cold and hot, rough and smooth.
-What we experience as colour or sound, for instance, is for us, in physical terms, a system of sound vibrations, heat waves—in short, pure processes within the world of forms.
+But what does indirect mathematisation actually mean?
+And why is it impossible to mathematise sensible qualities directly?
+After all, cold and hot, rough and smooth all seem to involve degrees.
+What we experience as colour or sound is, in physical terms, a system of vibrations or heat waves—in short, pure processes within the world of forms.
 Yet for Galileo, this was not self-evident.

-Galileo's idea is that everything that manifests itself as real in sensible qualities must have its mathematical index in the processes of the sphere of form.
+Galileo's idea is that everything that appears as real in sensible qualities must have a mathematical correlate in formal processes.
 This is what makes indirect mathematisation possible.

-Some experiments were already possible in the pre-scientific era.
+Some forms of experimentation were already possible in the pre-scientific era.
 Certain sensible qualities had been quantified.
 Thus, the Pythagoreans demonstrated the relationship between the pitch of sounds and the length of strings.

-Galileo effectively identified causal connections in experience that could be expressed mathematically in formulas.
-These formulas articulate general causal relationships—what we now call "laws of nature."
+Galileo identified causal connections in experience that could be expressed as mathematical formulae.
+These formulae articulate general causal relationships—what we now call 'laws of nature'.

-The Galilean idea is a hypothesis, and indeed, a hypothesis of a very surprising nature.
-Admittedly, this hypothesis is confirmed ad infinitum by the progress of science, yet it remains a hypothesis nonetheless.
-The entire science of nature is infinitely hypothetical and infinitely confirmed.
+The Galilean idea is a hypothesis, and indeed, a highly surprising hypothesis.
+Admittedly, it is confirmed ad infinitum by the progress of science, yet it remains a hypothesis nonetheless.
+The entire science of nature is at once infinitely hypothetical and infinitely confirmed.

-It is only in our own time that this idea has finally come close to systematic realisation.
+Only in our own time has this idea come close to systematic realisation.

 1 ibid., p.29